-China is the largest clinical trial market in Asia and 5th largest in the world.
+China is the largest clinical trial market in Asia and the 5th largest in the world.
 In recent years there was a remarkable increase in Phase I-III clinical trials.
 Understandably, there must be something significant happening, which brought this change.

 China offers a large population, rapid economic growth, and an increasing interest by the government to invest in research and development along with